 - our legitimate interests or

-- · public interest or statutory duty or
+- public interest or statutory duty or

 - direct marketing or

 - purposes of scientific/historical research and statistics.

+- if the processing is for the exercise of official authority vested in the Authority

 The objection must relate to the person's particular situation.